RetroDECK/ES-DE/THEMES-DEV.md

     - If true, the image will be tiled instead of stretched to fit its size.
 Useful for backgrounds.
     - Default is `false`
 * `tileSize` - type: NORMALIZED_PAIR
     - Size of the individual images making up the tile as opposed to the overall size for the element which is defined by the `size` property.
 If only one axis is specified (and the other is zero), then the other axis will be automatically calculated in accordance with the image's aspect ratio.
 Setting both axes to 0 is an error and tiling will be disabled in this case.
-If scaling SVG images to non-standard aspect ratios, be aware that rasterization is always done while maintaining aspect ratio and the stretching or squashing is done using the GPU.
-This means that the image quality will not be that good if excessive stretching is done to such images.
 If this property is omitted, then the size will be set to the actual image dimensions.
 For SVG images this means whatever canvas size has been defined inside the file.
     - Minimum value per axis is `0` and maximum value per axis is `1`.
 * `tileHorizontalAlignment` - type: STRING
     - If the images making up the tiled texture do not match precisely with the edges of the overall element, then this property can be used to define the alignment on the horizontal axis.